IoanaAlexandru/blog/content/about/index.md

   </tr>
   <tr>
     <td colspan="3" style="border-bottom-width: 3px;">
-      Currently working as part of the Google Search infrastructure team in 🇨🇭 Zürich, Switzerland.
+      Currently working as part of the Search infrastructure team in 🇨🇭 Zürich, Switzerland.
+Developing and maintaining highly scalable serving and indexing systems, as well as tools to improve developer velocity.
     </td>
   </tr>
   <tr>